How to trigger a User Tour

 * webhook\_secret: `{secret}`

-To keep your `unkey_key` hidden from users, do not connect the browser directly to Autoplay.
+To keep your stream key hidden from users, do not connect the browser directly to Autoplay.

 Instead, create a server-side route.
 This acts as the bridge between Autoplay and your frontend while keeping your credentials secure.